cloudmesh-community/book/chapters/devops/puppet.md

 ## Master slave architecture

-Puppet uses master slave architecture as shown in +@fig:master-slaveImage.
+Puppet uses master slave architecture as shown in @fig:master-slaveImage.
 Puppet server is called as master node and client nodes are called as puppet agent.
 Agents poll server at regular interval and pulls updated  configuration from master.
 Puppet Master is highly available.
 It supports multi master